-By Nirupa Manoharan, Special Counsel and Danielle Gorman, Lawyer
+By Nirupa Manoharan, Special Counsel

 The recent New South Wales Supreme Court decision of Mainz Developments Pty Ltd (in liquidation) NSWSC 1146 provides a degree of comfort for liquidators in rejecting the proposition that their remuneration should be assessed solely by reference to a percentage of the value of the property recovered, divorced from all of the other relevant circumstances of the winding up.

 Mainz Developments states that when the issue of remuneration is brought before a court, the process engaged by the court should not involve the adoption of any particular percentage of recoveries as a starting base but rather an evaluative assessment of a number of discretionary factors and the court’s experience of other cases as a guide to assessing the appropriate remuneration in the particular case.

 A liquidator was appointed to Mainz Developments (“Mainz”) in 2014.
 In early 2015, the liquidator entered into a contract of sale of a property owned by Mainz.
 Prior to settlement, a title search revealed that four caveats had been lodged against the property.
 Each caveat was said to protect a charge, which Mainz had granted the caveators under various pre-appointment agreements.
 After considerable negotiation, the four caveators agreed to withdraw their caveats on the basis that the liquidator would set aside the balance of the sale proceeds, after paying out the mortgagee, pending determination of the caveators’ claims.